-A-Z mortgage glossary to buying your new home
+A-Z glossary and guide to remortgaging your property

 Accident, Sickness and Unemployment cover

 This is a yearly renewable cover that provides payment for a short period of time if accident, sickness or unemployment occurs.
 Often there is a deferred period after the point of claim (e.g. six weeks), and it is after this point that benefits are then paid.
 Benefits are normally only paid for periods of up to two years.
 Be aware that premiums will vary at renewal each year.